This is the blog of Emma Cragg. Librarian turned learning technologist and organiser of Quiff Comp.

 By this definition I am a digitalist.
 Are you?

-As a librarian I am constantly aware of the need to be open to the changes that digitisation is bringing to our profession.
+As a librarian, and lately learning technologist, within UK universities I am aware of the need to be open to the changes and challenges that digitisation is bringing to education.
 Thankfully it’s something that I am interested in and you might say passionate about so keeping up to date with the changes comes easily to me.
-This is my blog about life in libraries in the digital age.
+This is my blog about life in universities in the digital age.

 This blog and all posts on it are the sole opinion of the author.
 Nothing included on it is the opinion of any other individual or institution unless explicitly stated.